 Beautiful NC Tulip Fields

-I once thought the only place I could find beautiful tulip fields was in the Netherlands.
+I once thought the Netherlands was the only place I could find beautiful tulip fields.
 Well, it turns out we have some pretty awesome tulip fields in NC too!
 So if you are looking for a little bit of the Netherlands this Spring, look no further than North Carolina.

 Disclaimer: This post may contain affiliate links which I may receive a small commission at no cost to you.
 Disclosure

 - Beautiful NC Tulip Fields